 Camelot Community Partners

-CCP is a coalition of area churches along with Camelot Woods Apartments and Ridge Park Charter Academy.
-Its mission is to the surrounding community which consists mainly of lower income and refugee families.
+CCP is a coalition of area churches and organizations.
+The partners are Crossway Community Church, St. Nicholas Orthodox Church, House of God, Ada Bible Church/East Paris Campus, COS, Ridge Park Charter Academy, and West Michigan Friendship Center.
+Its mission is to the surrounding community which consists mainly of lower-income and refugee families.
 Its goal is to show God’s love and help people get to know him.
 The partners’ efforts have included ice cream socials, block parties, hat/scarf/glove giveaways, basketball camp, and Vacation Bible School.

-Partners meet monthly for prayer on the first Wednesday.
+Camelot Community Partners meet every other month for planning.
 Discussion revolves around past and future events and ideas for new and interesting ways of touching lives with Christ’s love.
 In the coming year, CCP is looking forward to continuing this mission and ramping up for all the various events.
 Pray that Christ continues to use us to reach out to our neighbors, letting them know that they are also part of His community.

 COS Community Garden